tamhub/mattermost/e2e-tests/README.md

-# E2E testing for the Mattermost web client
+# E2E testing for the Tam Dev web client

-This directory contains the E2E testing code for the Mattermost web client.
+This directory contains the E2E testing code for the Tam Dev web client.

 ### How to run locally